NectarProtocol/documentation/README.md

 # Introducing: Nectar

 Nectar is a publicly accessible, highly scalable, privacy preserving, regulatory compliant network that creates a data rich environment for Web3 in healthcare.

 Nectar is an open source protocol built using multi-round interactive, optimistic rollup technology and is secured by the Ethereum blockchain.
 Rollups take processing off the main chain (Layer 1) by computing, storing, and batching transactions off-chain (on Layer 2).
-This creates a dramatic 100x scaling effect compared to L1, enabling up to 4,500 transactions per second.
-Rollups paired with Ethereum’s future Eth2 sharding increases throughput beyond 100,000 transactions per second.
-This high throughput is required in order to meet the existing demand of 82 million daily healthcare transactions globally.
+This creates a dramatic [100x](https://tim.blog/2021/03/09/vitalik-buterin-naval-ravikant-transcript/) scaling effect compared to L1, enabling up to 4,500 transactions per second.
+Rollups paired with Ethereum’s future Eth2 sharding increases throughput beyond [100,000](https://vitalik.ca/general/2021/01/05/rollup.html) transactions per second.
+This high throughput is required in order to meet the existing demand of [82 million](https://www.himss.org/jhim/archive/volume-17-number-1-2003) daily healthcare transactions globally.

 Rollups that use multi-round interactive fraud proofs secure the transaction at the lowest Layer 1 (L1) gas cost possible.
 This is thanks to a special protocol that, when a final transaction is challenged as potentially fraudulent, the protocol “dissects” the assertion to the lowest level possible to identify whether the initial or challenger assertion is correct.
 This dissection occurs off-chain, and the final result is put on-chain as a much smaller transaction than if the entire dissection was on-chain, or if re-execution was used (which re-executes the transaction on-chain).
 Given the potential complexity and size of enterprise level and healthcare-specific smart contracts, a protocol that conducts its fraud proof off-chain reduces the L1 gas cost to as low as possible is ideal.
 In addition, keeping the challenge process off-chain and submitting the final transaction with a zk-Proof is one way in which the rollup architecture preserves data privacy.

 Despite enterprises' history of experimenting on private blockchains, Nectar is intentionally secured by Ethereum.
-Public blockchains, such as Ethereum, provide stronger security, immutability, transparency, lower costs, and the ability to interoperate with other applications compared to private blockchains.
+Public blockchains, such as Ethereum, provide stronger security, immutability, transparency, [lower costs](https://github.com/EYBlockchain/fundamental-cost-of-ownership/blob/master/EY%20Total%20Cost%20of%20Ownership%20for%20Blockchain%20Solutions.pdf), and the ability to interoperate with other applications compared to private blockchains.
 Rollups can offer the privacy and security required for enterprise, while offering the additional benefit of public blockchains.

 In order for healthcare enterprises to reap the benefits of a public blockchain, the technology must be safe to use and regulatory compliant, which means adhering to existing data privacy and security regulations.
 In addition to keeping transactions off L1, Nectar accomplishes regulatory compliance in two additional ways:

-Pre-Authorized Nodes
+1. Authorized Nodes

-Privacy Preserving Contracts
+2. Privacy Preserving Contracts

 The nodes in Nectar are called Data Service Providers (DSPs) and they are required to adhere to HIPAA guidelines by running HIPAA compliant servers and maintaining certain policies for the safe storage and transfer of healthcare data.
 HIPAA was chosen as the first regulatory requirement in Nectar because it is the most well known, widely used healthcare data security regulation, and it is not overly onerous to implement compared to other regulations such as GDPR.
 (Nectar is not limited to just HIPAA compliance.)

 Adherence to HIPAA is initially assessed in a pre-authorization process prior to a DSP joining Nectar.
 To maintain compliance, DSPs participate in regular audits of HIPAA compliance; passed audits enable DSPs to remain in the network; failed audits kick DSPs out of the network.

 Nectar also offers a Bring Your Own Node option where the user or dApp developer can run their own HIPAA compliant node in order to keep their data fully private and to adhere to regulatory requirements for data accountability even if it is.

-The privacy-preserving nature of Nectar comes from Permissioned Smart Contracts and Private Smart Contract Invocation.
+The private nature of Nectar comes from Permissioned Smart Contracts and Private Smart Contract Invocation.
 The focus on privacy preservation is what makes Nectar accessible to the behemoth enterprises that are leading Web3 innovation.
 It can encapsulate smart contacts, restricting access to only those authorized.

 By creating a highly-scalable yet private and low-cost blockchain environment, enterprises can confidently use this technology to drive Web3 innovation.

 HIPAA compliant DSPs also create the distributed data storage infrastructure of Nectar.
-Private data analytics is a promising, efficient Web3 technology and can have a significant impact on cost savings for enterprises.
+Private data analytics is a promising, efficient Web3 technology and can have a [significant impact](https://www.storj.io/blog/comparing-the-economics-of-centralized-and-decentralized-cloud-storage) on cost savings for enterprises.
 While individuals and small businesses are likely to adopt distributed data storage before enterprise, the potential for better security, lower cost, and new revenue streams for enterprises will be more enticing than simply shifting an on-prem server to a cloud-based provider.

 Nectar’s unique combination of roll up technology, focus on privacy preservation, and HIPAA compliance creates the needed foundation for the Web3 future of healthcare.

 # Nectar Rollup Deep Dive